English

 Prerequisites: none

-Description: Reading, writing, listening, and speaking skills are essential for success in your future plans, and this class will concentrate on building confidence and proficiency in these skills areas for practical application after high school.
-This class will teach you to read faster and comprehend more, to use your interpersonal communication skills to build successful personal and professional relationships, and to write for a variety of purposes & audiences.
-Real-world contexts, such as job searches, family dynamics, government documents, newspaper and nonfiction reading, media literacy, community leadership roles, persuasive/opinion arguments, and researching community opportunities, will be used to practice the language skills necessary for success after high school.
+Description: This course is designed for students who found themselves struggling in English 11 Composition and/or Short stories, or students who took English 11 Fundamentals but are ready for a new challenge.
+This class will concentrate on building confidence and proficiency in reading, writing, and communication skills for practical application after high school.
+This class will teach you effective reading strategies to increase comprehension and efficiency, to use your interpersonal communication skills to build successful personal and professional relationships, and to write for a variety of purposes and audiences.
+Real-world contexts, such as job searches, government documents, newspaper and nonfiction reading, media literacy, community leadership roles, and persuasive/opinion arguments will be used to practice the language skills necessary for success in "the real world" after high school.
+Students are encouraged to read two of the Summer Reading options.

 Legends & Short Stories